Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Topology results

+Note first that all microscopic curves, i.e. elements of $\Omega^N_{\text{mic}}$, are simple.
+For these curves, $\Gamma=\Gamma'$ and the second line of~\eqref{eq_def_d_tilde_H} vanishes.
+This second line is only useful to control singularities at the poles of elements of $\Omega$.

 The volume distance does not control possible singularities at the poles of elements of $\Omega$, whereas the Hausdorff distance does.
+The question is then what kind of information must be added to the volume distance so as to guarantee convergence in Hausdorff distance.

-If a curve $\gamma$ with associated droplet $\Gamma$ is simple in the neighbourhood of its pole $k$ ($1\leq k\leq 4$), then additionally controlling the $z_k$ is sufficient to control convergence in Hausdorff distance (the $w_k$ are not needed in that case, and are determined by the convergence in volume).
-This corresponds to $\Gamma^1$ in Figure~\ref{fig_z_k_w_k}. \\ Similarly, if $\gamma$ is not simple around pole $k$ but $\Gamma'$ has point-like pole $k$, then controlling the volume and $z_k$ is enough to control convergence in Hausdorff distance (corresponding to $\Gamma^2$ in Figure~\ref{fig_z_k_w_k}).
-This accounts for the first line in~\eqref{eq_def_d_tilde_H}.\\
+If a curve $\gamma$ with associated droplet $\Gamma$ is simple in the neighbourhood of its pole $k$ ($1\leq k\leq 4$), then an additional control of the $z_k$ is sufficient to guarantee convergence in Hausdorff distance.
+This corresponds to $\Gamma^1$ and $\Gamma^3$ in Figure~\ref{fig_z_k_w_k}.
+Convergence of the $w_k$ is \emph{not} implied by convergence in Hausdorff distance in that case, as illustrated in the case of $\Gamma^3,\Gamma^4$.
+Note that in this case the function $\iota$ in the second line of~\eqref{eq_def_d_tilde_H} vanishes (this claim is established in the proof of Lemma~\ref{lemm_lien_hausdorff_et_volume_et_poles}), thus convergence for $\tilde d_{\mathcal H}$ only amounts to convergence in volume and of the $z_k$ but does not require convergence of the $w_k$ either.

+Similarly, if $\gamma$ is not simple around pole $k$ but $\Gamma'$ has pole $k$ reduced to a point, then controlling the volume and $z_k$ is enough (as illustrated by $\Gamma^2$ in Figure~\ref{fig_z_k_w_k}).
+Again in this case the second line of~\eqref{eq_def_d_tilde_H} vanishes, because convergence in volume implies convergence of the $w_k$ to the only possible value $w_k(\Gamma)$.